cgxbio/EnzymeHunter/README.md

 ### 1. Install from PyPI

-The project provides a Python API and a command-line entry point.
-Large pretrained weights and reference databases are distributed separately rather than embedded in the PyPI wheel.
+The project provides both a Python API and a command-line interface for convenient programmatic and command-line use.

 ```bash
 conda create -n enzymehunter python=3.9 -y